-The Company has arranged directors' and officers' liability insurance coverage for the directors and officers of the Company and its subsidiaries.
+The Company has arranged Directors & Officers Liability and Company Reimbursement Insurance for the directors and officers of the Company and its subsidiaries.

 Management Contracts

 No contracts concerning the management and administration of the whole or any substantial part of the business of the Company were entered into or existed during the year.